qmlbook/qmlbook/docs/networking/networking.rst

 .. note::

     If you do not want to run a local server you can also use the gist service from GitHub.
-Gist is a clipboard like online service like PasteBin and others.
-It is available under https://gist.github.com .
-I created for this example a small gist under the url https://gist.github.com/jryannel/7983492 .
+The gist is a clipboard like online services like Pastebin and others.
+It is available under https://gist.github.com.
+I created for this example a small gist under the URL https://gist.github.com/jryannel/7983492.
 This will reveal a green rectangle.
-As the gist url will provide the web-site as HTML code we need to attach a ``/raw`` to the url to retrieve the raw file and not the HTML code.
+As the gist URL will provide the website as HTML code we need to attach a ``/raw`` to the URL to retrieve the raw file and not the HTML code.

     .. literalinclude:: src/http_v1/remote2.qml
         :start-after: M1>>